Lake Nepahwin

 Lake Nepahwin is a lake in Sudbury, Ontario, located to the south of the city's downtown area.

 Origin of the name

-Its name is derived from an old native term meaning "sleeping lake".
-It was adopted on August 4, 1949 following a community plebiscite.
+Its name was derived by settlers from the Anishinaabemowin name nibaawin: the root verb nibaa (to sleep) plus the suffix win which turns it into a noun, hence "sleeping lake".
+The name was adopted on August 4, 1949 following a community plebiscite.